FintanMi/map-quiz/README.md

 ## Credits

-* Some JavaScript was used from the Udemy courses '50 Projects in 50 Days - HTML, CSS and JavaScript' and '20 Web Projects with Vanilla JavaScript'
+* Some JavaScript was used from the Udemy courses '50 Projects in 50 Days - HTML, CSS and JavaScript' -> Day 46: Quiz App and '20 Web Projects with Vanilla JavaScript' -> 6: Menu Slider & Modal | DOM & CSS.